Tamwyn001/CrystalMusicLibrary/readme.md

 2. First you will need to register, but later you can just log in.
 3. Add some music with the button ```+```, in the top right corner.
 4. After uploading, refresh the page.

+## User system
+If you want to share this with your local network, just register new users, when these open the link.